 Understanding Tennis Elbow

-Repetitive movements of the wrists and arms can lead called tennis elbow– known medically as lateral epicondylitis.
+Repetitive movements of the wrists and arms can lead to tennis elbow– known medically as lateral epicondylitis.

 It occurs due to the repetition of certain arm movements which cause the muscle to develop small tears; as a result, the muscle becomes inflamed.

 This not only leads to pain, especially on the outside of your elbow but due to stress on the rest of your arm, gripping or lifting things can also become painful.